ZjpWei/miMeta/README.md

-# miMeta
+## miMeta

-Maintainer: Zhoujingpeng Wei

-Email: zwei74@wisc.edu

-# Introduction

 `miMeta` is a R package and it implements the new methods for meta-analysis of microbiome association studies that respect the unique features of microbiome data such as compositionality.
-It first generate summary statistics (microbiome-disease association coefficient estimates and their variances) for individual studies.
-And then it combines the summary statistics across studies to select disease-associated microbial signatures based on the average absolute-abundance association coefficients inferred from the summary statistics.
-In particular, the selection of signature is operated through a best-subset selection.

-# Installation
+See following items for more details:

+* Sample identity: "Sample_ID"

+* Study name: "Study"

+* Disease status: "Group"

 Download package from github.